--Aratus of Soli in Cilicia, Phaenomena 2-51
+-Aratus of Soli in Cilicia, Phaenomena 2-5

-The beginning of the world was from you, and with law you rule over all things.
+The beginning of the world was from you,

+and with law you rule over all things.

 To you all flesh may speak, for we are your offspring.

 Therefore I will lift a hymn to you and will sing of your power.

--Cleanthes, Fragment 537, "Hymn to Zeus"

-Both Aratus and Cleanthes were Stoic philosophers (fourth to third centuries BCE).

-1. Quoted in Robert H. Gundry, A Survey to the New Testament, 5th ed.
-(Grand Rapids: Zondervan, 2012), 362.

-2. Quoted in Gundry, Survey to the New Testament, 362.
+-Cleanthes, Fragment 537, "Hymn to Zeus" Both Aratus and Cleanthes were Stoic philosophers, fourth to third centuries BCE.
+Supplement to Introducing the New Testament, 2nd ed. © 2018 by Mark Allan Powell.
+All rights reserved. - 1.
+Quoted in Robert H. Gundry, A Survey of the New Testament, 5th ed.
+(Grand Rapids: Zondervan, 2012), 362. - 2.
+Quoted in Gundry, Survey of the New Testament, 362.